-The world is becoming more African
+The World Is Becoming More African

 Most young Africans admire and desire democracy, numerous polls have found.

-But disillusionment with politicians’ empty promises is giving rise to a new age of protest and to political activism.
+But disillusionment with politicians’ empty promises is giving rise to a new age of protest and to political activism, like performance artists focused on climate change.

+Youthful uprisings first flared in 2011, during the Arab Spring, when an uprising in Tunisia inspired others in Egypt and Libya.
+Later, powerful demonstrations erupted in Nigeria, Zimbabwe, Senegal and even Eswatini, a tiny kingdom of 1.2 million people in southern Africa.

+This year, young people have channeled their anger into pro-military populism — cheering the new junta in Niger or, weeks later, Gabon, where they posted TikTok videos mocking their newly ousted president, Ali Bongo Ondimba.

 While some take flight, others pick up a gun.